- Tullin ohjeet

 Valuation indicators

 When the customs value exceeds 20 000 euros, you pay customs duty and the import is commercial, provide the valuation indicators on the basis of the questions.
-If the buyer and seller are not related, answer the first question by selecting the option button “0”.
+If the buyer and seller are not related, answer the first question by selecting the option button “No”.
 Then you can proceed with the declaration.
-If the buyer and seller are related, answer the first question by selecting the option button ”1” and answer the questions that follow.
+If the buyer and seller are related, answer the first question by selecting the option button ”Yes” and answer the questions that follow.

-Preferential treatment and quota
+Preference and quota

 Fill in the field “Quota order number” only if you are applying for a quota benefit managed through EU tariff quotas, i.e. a reduced duty rate or duty relief.
 Russian lumber duty quotas are not provided here.